jwhittaker/chzbot/notes/rpi_setup.md

 # Setting Up A Raspberry Pi

-**TODO: Create cheatsheet of steps at the end**

-Setup documentation performed with the following:
+This demo was performed with the following hardware and kernel:

 **Hardware Model:** Zero W V1.1